Alexa Conversations FAQ

 - Q: Why does it take more time to build models with Alexa Conversations?

 - Alexa Conversations generates synthetic data to handle dialog variations.
 These models generally take more time to build when compared to interaction model builds.
 Light model builds take less than ten minutes and high-fidelity model builds take approximately 20 minutes.
 You might encounter a high traffic congestion message during builds.
-In these situations, try again after some time or reach out to us on the Alexa Community Slack Channel (sign in or join) or the Alexa Skills Kit developer forum.
+In these situations, try again after some time or reach out to us on the Alexa Community Slack Channel (sign in or join).

 - Q: Do I need to rebuild the skill model after I update APLA and APL documents?